 If everything sounds fantastic, then go for it!

 sound when you get to this part, and drill the tricky spot 10 times each day.
 Don’t forget to… Fix this here and… Just make sure that…” Teachers are just bursting with all kinds of excellent advice.
 But where does it all come from?
 Basically they’re comparing your playing to an ideal in their mind.
 They’re looking at various elements, such as technique, rhythm, intonation, and so on.
 They’re also guiding you in the learning process–-how to practice when you’re learning a new piece, how to memorize solidly, how to be ready to perform a piece this weekend.

 So when you go home to practice, you might have lots of great advice about how to practice the piece that you’re working on, but to take the advice that’s given to you week after week and try to create some basic principles for practicing can be overwhelming.
 All of the categories intersect and it’s difficult to extract only one element without getting caught up in several others.
 Chances are good that you keep playing away each week without really thinking about practicing in the broad sense.
 Here are many short, concise ways to think about practicing.
 You don’t need to use them all, and they don’t necessarily work well in every situation or on every instrument.
 Try the ones that sound useful.

 The Short Explanation: Does it Sound Good?

 Basically all advice about practicing can be distilled into one question, “Does it sound good?”
 You want what you’re playing to sound good.
 So listen every time you play and see if you can answer that question.
-If everything sounds good–-great musicality, excellent intonation, rhythm is locked in, accurate notes, full sound, nice range of dynamics, and so forth, you’re all set.
+If everything sounds good–-great musicality, excellent intonation, locked in rhythm, accurate notes, full sound, nice range of dynamics, and so forth, you’re all set.
 If something doesn’t sound good, fix it until it is good.
 Then go perform your piece.